pedegie/stats/README.md

 One of main **Stats** goals is to allow easy expandability:
 - adding new integration with monitoring systems should be easy as possible - [add new integration](#add-your-own-integration)
-- changes to most important parts of core **Stats** mechanisms should be easily by just providing custom implementation - you can just plug-in your own `Probe` serializer / deserializer, compression mechanism, `Probe` filter, exception handler any many more - [features](#code-and-features)
+- changes to most important parts of core **Stats** mechanisms should be done easily by just providing custom implementation - you can just plug-in your own `Probe` serializer / deserializer, compression mechanism, `Probe` filter, exception handler any many more - [features](#code-and-features)